 - Following our periodic review completed on Nov.
-10, 2016, we updated the contact information. - Following our periodic review completed on Nov.
 6, 2017, we deleted paragraph 5, which stated the effective date.
-We also updated the "Related Criteria And Research" section and contact information.
+We also updated the "Related Criteria And Research" section and contact information. - On Jan.
+3, 2019, we republished this criteria article to make nonmaterial changes.
+We updated the contact information and deleted outdated text.